 U.S. News also uses a variety of methodologies for ranking colleges in diverse categories such as law, graduate studies, engineering, etc.

 U.S. News relies on the following value indicators to generate its general undergraduate college rankings, which represent a majority of its ranking reports.

 - Undergraduate academic reputation (22.5%) – represents the opinions of college presidents, provosts, deans of admission, high school counselors, college counselors and other peer groups with respect to a school’s undergraduate academic excellence.
 Each peer group is assigned a weight.

-- Retention (20%) - this indicator is based on the assumption that the higher the percentage of first-year students who return to school and eventually graduate, the better the school and its programs.
-This indicator is based on a six-year graduate rate (80% of the retention score) and the first-year retention rate (20% of the retention score).
+- Retention (20%) – this indicator is based on the assumption that the higher the percentage of first-year students who return to school and eventually graduate, the better the school and its programs.
+This indicator is based on a six-year graduation rate (80% of the retention score) and the first-year retention rate (20% of the retention score).

 - Faculty resources (20%) – this indicator is designed to measure student satisfaction with school faculty and professors.
 Data points included within this indicator include class size, faculty salary, professor’s level of education, student-to-faculty ratio and percentage of faculty who are full time.